Do you grind your teeth at night? Are your teeth worn down, but you don’t know why?

 Patients who grind their teeth often have an underlying bite or TMJ-related dental problem.
-The jaw muscles become tense when the bite does not allow your teeth to make proper contact, tension can be created in the jaw muscles.
+The jaw muscles become tense when the bite does not allow teeth to make proper contact.
 Missing teeth and malocclusion can also cause jaw tension.
-This leads to repeated involuntary movement of your jaw, often occurring during sleep or times of stress.
+This leads to the repeated involuntary movement of your jaw, often occurring during sleep or times of stress.

-- Night guard, splint therapy: The most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth grinding.
+- Night Guards and Splint Therapy: The most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth from grinding.
 This option does not include oral surgery or orthodontics.

-- Restorative treatments: If your teeth grinding is due to malocclusion or oral issues with your teeth, we may recommend restorative dental treatments.
-We may treat tooth damage or change the fit of your bite through adjustments to teeth surfaces, placing dental crowns, tooth bonding, and other restorative treatments.
+- Restorative Treatments: If your teeth grinding is due to malocclusion or oral issues with your teeth, we may recommend restorative dental treatments.
+These treatments may address tooth damage or change the fit of your bite through dental crowns, tooth bonding, and more.

 - Orthodontics: If crooked teeth are considered the root cause of your bruxism, orthodontics may be the solution to realign your bite.
-We offer the convenience of clear braces using Invisalign.
-Most Invisalign patients report little-to-no teeth grinding issues.
+We offer the convenience of clear aligners using Sure Smile®.
+Most Sure Smile patients report little-to-no teeth grinding issues.